Belarus in Focus releases its annual review of the political situation in 2021 and its forecasts for 2022

 During 2021, the Belarusian regime has mainly used three strategies to secure Russian support:

-Overall, the outcomes of 2021 included the announcement of a unified gas market between the countries.
-Although Belarus has failed to achieve significant concessions on energy and received the same gas price as the previous year.
+Overall, the outcomes of 2021 included the announcement of a unified gas market between the countries, although Belarus has failed to achieve significant concessions on energy and received the same gas price as the previous year.

 Belarus also increased its transport and logistical dependency on Russia due to western sanctions.
 In response to western sanctions on Belarusian oil and potash, the Belarusian regime is attempting to redirect its exports from the Lithuanian port of Klaipeda to the Russian port of Ust-Luga.
-Work has already begun on dividing the costs for building increased port capacity at Ust-Luga and to increase railway-shipment capacity from Minsk to Ust-Luga.
+Work has already begun on dividing the costs for building greater port capacity at Ust-Luga and to increase rail transport capacity from Minsk to Ust-Luga.

-Arrangements such as creating a common payment space or integrated currency systems are enshrined in the countries Union State agreements, but independent analysts say that it’s closer to a dream in reality.
-The countries have however increased their military cooperation significantly, with more Russian troops training in Belarus, and with Belarus agreeing to host Russian nuclear warheads.
+Arrangements such as creating a common payment space or integrated currency systems are enshrined in the countries' Union State agreements, but independent analysts say that it’s closer to a dream in reality.
+The countries have, however, increased their military co-operation significantly, with more Russian troops training in Belarus, and with Belarus agreeing to host Russian nuclear warheads.

 Two main takeaways for 2022 from Belarus in Focus' review: